-In IA-32e mode, the effects of segmentation depend on whether the processor is running in compatibility mode or 64-bit mode.
+In IA-32e mode of Intel 64 architecture, the effects of segmentation depend on whether the processor is running in compatibility mode or 64-bit mode.
 In compatibility mode, segmentation functions just as it does using legacy 16-bit or 32-bit protected mode semantics.